 - 1.1 The Isle of Man Financial Services Authority's ("the Authority") regulatory objectives1 include "the reduction of financial crime".
 The Authority receives, and analyses, annual AML/CFT data from regulated and registered entities to help it monitor AML/CFT threats and trends in, and across, sectors.
-Reports are prepared to help show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework.
+Reports are prepared to show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework; this can help stakeholders, including Government and regulated and registered entities, understand some of the features of the sectors pertaining to financial crime risk.
 The Authority also uses this information to help with its risk assessment of sectors, and individual firms. - 1.2 This report is focused on those firms whose primary business is that of being a Financial Advisory Firm (investment business).
 Reports for other sectors are also produced. - 1.3 The typical profile for a Financial Advisory Firm is a firm with permissions to arrange deals and provide financial advice to clients.
 In the majority of cases, Financial Advisers do not have permission to hold client monies or client assets.
-Typically, financial advisers give financial advice upon packaged retail products and pensions to domestic customers with whom they have direct ongoing contact. - 1.4 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers and beneficial owners, Financial Advisory Firms' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.5 Table 1 below provides information on the population of Financial Advisory Firms who were required to submit the annual AML/CFT data return for December 2019 and December 2018.
+Typically, financial advisers give financial advice upon packaged retail products and pensions to domestic customers with whom they have direct ongoing contact. - 1.4 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers and beneficial owners, Financial Advisory Firms' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.5 Table 1 below provides information on the population of Financial Advisory Firms who were required to submit the annual AML/CFT data return for December 2021 and December 2020.